CrossTheRoadElec/Phoenix5-Documentation/README.md

 #### Open-Loop (No Sensor) Control
 These features and configurations influence the behavior of the motor controller when it is directly controlled by the robot controller.
 ##### Pick your direction
 Motor controller output direction can be set by calling the `setInverted()` function as seen below.
 Note: Regardless of invert value, the LEDs will blink green when positive output is requested (by robot code or firmware closed loop).
 Only the **motor leads** are inverted.
 This feature ensures that sensor phase and limit switches will properly match the LED pattern (when LEDs are green => forward limit switch and soft limits are being checked).

 Pass in false if the signage of the motor controller is correct, else pass in true to reverse direction.

+###### Inverting Followers
+When using motor controllers in a master/follower configuration, **all** motor controllers need to have their direction set independently.
+A follower controller will not automatically change direction if you only invert the master.

 Java -
 ```java